 Throughout a woman’s life, hormones fluctuate which can cause hair growth that is unexpected.
 Hormonal conditions and changes account for numerous other problems in addition to unwanted hair.
-Its cause may be related to your genetic makeup, an underlying medical condition, Polycystic Ovary Syndrome (PCOS), pregnancy, menopause, puberty or some medications.
+Its cause may be related to your genetic makeup, an underlying medical condition, Polycystic Ovary Syndrome (PCOS), pregnancy, menopause, puberty or medications.
 In order to get the proper diagnosis and most effective treatment, you might want to visit an endocrinologist.
 Electrolysis is the best solution for unwanted hair.

-Some studies have shown that women may have menopause symptoms 10 years prior to reaching menopause.
-That could be the cause as well.
 Electrologists are unable to provide you with a diagnosis, however they are able to ask you questions that can help you with further discussions that you have with your doctor.
 No matter what the cause is, an electrologist can remove unwanted hair permanently.

 How is Polycystic Ovary Syndrome (PCOS) treated?

 Treatment will depend on your symptoms.
-Your endocrinologist or primary physician can determine what the best course of action is to take in order to alleviate your specific symptoms.
+Your endocrinologist or primary physician can determine the best course of action to take in order to alleviate your specific symptoms.
 If your issue is weight, the most successful eating plan is to follow a diabetic healthy eating regimen.
 When you choose carbs, be certain they are complex carbs that won’t raise your blood sugar level.
 If any unwanted hair develops, electrolysis can permanently get rid of unwanted hair.
 Your physician might prescribe medication at times in order to address your medical issues.

 I have both chin hair and acne.
 Can electrolysis help me?